acollign/netrunner-wiki/Development-Tips-and-Tricks.md

 #### Fetching cards while NRDB is down

-Josh updated the `fetch` script to read from local json files in this branch: https://github.com/jwarwick/netrunner/tree/local_nrdb
+John updated the `fetch` script to read from local json files in this branch: https://github.com/jwarwick/netrunner/tree/local_nrdb

 To use it, you first need to fetch this branch of the json files: https://github.com/gereons/netrunner-cards-json.git